1971Merlin/TMON/README.md

 ### Starting up TMON

-Transfter TMON to the SC/TEC by yuour favourite means - I use Intel HEX transfer; it takes about 20 seconds to transfer the nearly 4k of HEX code.
-Once you have TMON loaded onto the SC/TEC, run it in the usual fashion and look at your serial terminal
+Transfer TMON to the SC/TEC by your favourite means - I use SMON's built in Intel HEX transfer; it takes about 20 seconds to transfer the nearly 4k of HEX code.
+Once you have TMON loaded onto the SC/TEC, run it in the usual fashion and look at your serial terminal.

 ```
 Compiled Platform: TEC-1F